12 Relationship Problems That Turn Healthy Couples Toxic

 These relationship problems arise from fundamental differences in personalities or needs, making up about 2/3 of all relationship conflicts.

-Perpetual problems cannot be resolved with a simple solution.
+Perpetual relationship problems cannot be resolved with a simple solution.

 This is why you and your partner may find yourselves stuck in the same unproductive conversations that go around in circles.